-Plantation Country covers the central-east portion of Louisiana, where sugar plantations were once established along some of the windiest portions of the Mississippi River.
+The Great River Road portion of South Louisiana is where sugar plantations were once established along some of the windiest portions of the Mississippi River.
 It’s also where you’ll find the state’s capital, Baton Rouge.

 Y’all hungry?
 Louisiana is famous for its mouthwatering Creole and Cajun cuisine, and now you can learn how to make it at home.
 The Louisiana Seafood Promotion & Marketing Board takes you inside the kitchens — virtually — of some of the state’s top chefs, including Baton Rouge chef Jay Ducote (of Gov’t Taco) among others.

-Being the largest metropolitan area in the state, New Orleans has hundreds of attractions that include everything from museums to aboveground cemeteries that are open to the public for tours.
+Louisiana's largest city, New Orleans, has hundreds of attractions that include everything from museums to aboveground cemeteries that are open to the public for tours.
 The National WWII Museum, a Smithsonian affiliate museum and the nation’s official museum of all things related to World War II, has a wealth of online info and virtual tours.

-New Orleans, being a city below sea level, has had to come up with creative solutions for its unique geography.
+Being a city below sea level, New Orleans has come up with creative solutions for its unique geography.
 Case in point: aboveground cemeteries.
 You can see these “cities of the dead” on a virtual tour of Lafayette Cemetery No. 1, or through the New Orleans Catholic Cemeteries’ website, which offers 360-degree tours of numerous cemeteries.

 Continue your journey in New Orleans at the Audubon Aquarium of the Americas’ virtual tour.
 On this 360-degree exploration you’ll get a fish-eye view of what lurks beneath the water’s surface in the Gulf of Mexico, and also explore the Great Maya Reef and the Amazon Rainforest.